AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-journey-part1.md

 For example, on an iOS mobile device, it detects a bandwidth such as 4G, 5G, or Wi-Fi.
 Then, it automatically selects the right encoded video from among the various video bit rates within the Adaptive Video Set.
 The video is streamed to mobile devices, tablets, or desktop computers.

 In addition, video quality is dynamically switched automatically if network conditions change.
-And, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer’s viewing experience.
+And, if a customer enters full-screen mode on a desktop, the Adaptive Video Set responds by using a better resolution, improving the customer's viewing experience.

 Using Adaptive Video Sets provides a smooth, high-quality playback for customers playing Dynamic Media video on multiple screens and devices.
 It truly takes the complexity out of video.